 - The government of India has released a postal stamp in his honor and Google India honored him with a doodle.

 - India Today included him in their list of 50 people who changed our lives.

 He has also sung many songs for Hindi films.
 His transition from the 1970’s until the time of his death has been marvelous, as his magic became more melodious and meaningful.
 Besides movies, he has sung many devotional songs also that are very peaceful to hear.
-He is any day the undisputed Ghazal artist of the modern times.
+He’s any day the undisputed ghazal artist of the modern times.

 Besides being a great singer, songwriter, and musician, he was also a compassionate philanthropist.
 He brought out a special album Cry for Cry for Children Relief and You.
 He worked with many social benefit organizations and helped many individuals come up in life, whether it was education, job or establishing a career in the music industry.
 In 2003, Government of India conferred the prestigious Padma Bhushan award on him.